AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/deploying.md

 const partialAddress = Fr.fromString("0x200e9a6c2d2e8352012e51c6637659713d336405c29386c7c4ac56779ab54fa7");

 const completeAddress = CompleteAddress.create(aztecAddress, publicKey, partialKey);
-await aztecRpc.registerRecipient(completeAddress);
+await pxe.registerRecipient(completeAddress);
 ```

 </TabItem>
 </Tabs>

 When you create a new account, it gets automatically registered.
-It can be verified by calling `aztec-cli get-accounts` OR in aztec.js by using `await aztecRpc.getRegisteredAccounts()`
+It can be verified by calling `aztec-cli get-accounts` OR in aztec.js by using `await pxe.getRegisteredAccounts()`

 > **NOTE 1**: If we didn't register owner as a recipient we could not encrypt a note for the owner and the contract deployment would fail because constructor execution would fail (we need owner's public key to encrypt a note).